The 6 Best Backpack Sprayers:

 Another advantage is capacity.
 A large capacity backpack sprayer will reduce the number of times you need to refill it and thus shorten the time it takes to spray your yard.

-A rechargeable battery sprayer speeds up application times since the user doesn’t have to stop and pump the sprayer.
+A rechargeable battery sprayer speeds up application times since the user doesn’t have to stop and use the pump handle.
 Newer models can last hours without having to be recharged.

 If you plan on using your sprayer for commercial applications, then a hand pump backpack sprayer may be your best option.
 They are easier to maintain and you don’t have to worry about charging a battery.

 How To Maintain Your Sprayer

 You’ve done your research and found what you consider to be the right backpack sprayer.
 After investing your money you want to maintain your sprayer and keep it working like new.

 - First and foremost, read the owner’s manual from cover to cover before operating.

 - Always use gloves, goggles, personal protective equipment (PPE), and the appropriate clothing when using your sprayer.

 - Never use caustics, acids, hot water, or flammable liquids inside the tank.